stonepros/stone/doc/man/8/stoneadm.rst

 * [--ssh-public-key SSH_PUBLIC_KEY] SSH public key
 * [--ssh-user SSH_USER]           set user for SSHing to cluster hosts, passwordless sudo will be needed for non-root users'
 * [--skip-mon-network]            set mon public_network based on bootstrap mon ip
-* [--skip-dashboard]              do not enable the Ceph Dashboard
+* [--skip-dashboard]              do not enable the Stone Dashboard
 * [--dashboard-password-noupdate] stop forced dashboard password change
 * [--no-minimize-config]          do not assimilate and minimize the config file
 * [--skip-ping-check]             do not verify that mon IP is pingable